Project Phase Understanding its Nuances

 A phase structure segments the project into logical subsets for chiefly the following reasons;

-• it provides a basic frame work for managing the project
+• it provides a basic framework for managing the project

 • ease of management to review project performance.